CompetitiveSplit/CompetitiveSplit/README.md

 ### Hi there 👋

-Hello, I'm Isaac a System engineering student.
+I'm Isaac a System engineering student.